JuliaData/DataFrames.jl/docs/src/man/basics.md

  "male"
 ```

-As it was explained earlier in this tutorial the difference between using `!` and `:`
+As it was explained earlier in this tutorial the difference between using `!`
-when passing a row index is that `!` does not perform a copy of columns, while `:` does.
+and `:` when passing a row index is that `!` does not perform a copy of columns,
+while `:` does when reading data from a data frame.
+Therefore
-Therefore `german[!, [:Sex]]` data frame stores the same vector as the source `german` data frame,
+`german[!, [:Sex]]` data frame stores the same vector as the source `german`
-while `german[:, [:Sex]]` stores its copy.
+data frame, while `german[:, [:Sex]]` stores its copy.

-The `!` selector normally should be avoided as using it can lead to hard to catch bugs.
+The `!` selector normally should be avoided as using it can lead to hard to
-However, when working with very large data frames
+catch bugs.
+However, when working with very large data frames it can be useful
-it can be useful to save memory and improve performance of operations.
+to save memory and improve performance of operations.

 Recapping what we have already learned,
 To get the column `:Age` from the `german` data frame you can do the following: